Craigieburn Bypass Trail: Following the path

-A rust red coloured footbridge at the Whittlesea Gardens in Lalor provides views of the Hume Freeway with the Melbourne CBD skyline on the horizon.
+A rust-red coloured footbridge at the Whittlesea Gardens in Lalor provides views of the Hume Freeway with the Melbourne CBD skyline on the horizon.
+The footbridge is jocularly referred to as the Ned Kelly Bridge because its features resemble the bushranger's helmet.
 The footbridge leads into an unsealed track through the Galada Tamboore grasslands and over Merri Creek.
-The track becomes sealed on the east side of the bridge to Merri Concourse and follows the Creek south along the west bank as far as Somerset Road, Campbellfield with sweeping views across the creek valley to the Galada Tamboore grasslands and the Hume Freeway on the horizon.
+The track becomes sealed on the east side of the bridge to Merri Concourse and follows the Creek south along the west bank as far as Somerset Road, Campbellfield, with sweeping views across the creek valley to the Galada Tamboore grasslands and the Hume Freeway on the horizon.

 Connections

 The electrified railway service to Craigieburn station was opened on 30 September 2007 together with a new station at Roxburgh Park at Somerton Road - Roxburgh Park railway station.
 The Craigieburn service was previously by Sprinter Railcars.